Ikarus76/UEJoystickPlugin/readme.md

 1) You should have an UE4-Project (your project) with C++ Sources.
 No C++ Sources ? than: Create a Dummy-Class.
 This will create an VisualStudio Project-File (to recreate: RMB - Generate VisualStudio...).
 Once you have create an Class the VS Editor comes up, the Editor initiates compiling in background.
 Now you can close VS and UE4 Editor.

 2) Copy the Plugins-Directory you checked out.
 (Branch 4.10).
+Recreate the VS-Project files: RMB - Generate VisualStudio...

 3) Open the UE4-Project and be sure you have activated the Joystick-Plugin.